 “One of the greatest memories that I have of my proposal was the fact that my husband got my family involved,” said Ellie Herpeche who recently wed James Herpeche.
 “He knows how important they are to me, and it made it that more special to be able to share this moment with them.”
 Getting a professional photographer to capture the moment can be something special.
 They’ll be memories to look back on in years to come.
 Whether it’s checking out sites like olgatopchii.com to view portfolios or know someone already who does photography, having a photographer at the proposal and the wedding could be something worth considering.

 Planning is crucial and timing is everything.
 Where you are going, what you are doing, when you need to be there, and who will be involved.
+Another question that most men have trouble answering is what kind of ring to buy.
+A 2 carat oval diamond ring could be a show-stopper, but it also depends on the person.
 Not much of a planner?
 Contact a local event planning company.
 You will have to pay for their help, but they can make sure your perfect proposal goes off without a hitch, and might even offer a discount if you book the wedding with the same company.
 You might just think that a meal will be good enough but once you talk to an event planner, this could turn into something major with things like a limousine service nj, a band, or even a whole surprise party for your partner!

 “What really makes a proposal special are the details that relate to a specific couple’s relationship like the location of the proposal or a theme of the proposal, etc.,” said Nicole Hengst, assistant director of Legendary Weddings and Special Events.

 Legendary experts recommend recruiting some help.
 Friends and family members are always willing to lend an extra hand when it comes to setting up a proposal.
 However, you must remember to make sure whoever you ask can be trusted and can keep a secret until after she says, “yes.”